4.57 from 71 votes

 • Instead of the heavy whipping cream, try whole milk, heavy cream, or even coconut milk.

-• Try maple syrup, honey or agave syrup instead of the corn syrup.
+• Try maple syrup, honey, or agave syrup instead of corn syrup.

 Storage Instructions